a-soor/a-soor.github.io/README.md

 ### Seminars

-- In the academic year 2024-2025, I am co-organizing the Oxford Junior Number Theory Seminar, together with [James Taylor](https://sites.google.com/view/taylorjames) and [Zachary Feng](https://zachary-feng.github.io/).
+- In the academic year 2024-2025, I am co-organizing the Oxford Junior Number Theory Seminar, together with Kate Thomas.

 ### Study group talks, etc. (Use notes at your own risk).